 I generally prefer to read on my Kindle Paperwhite, but since the furthest page read syncs across devices, you can pick up where you left off at any time.

-If you have an Amazon Prime membership you can also borrow books from the Kindle Owners’ Lending Library.
+If you have an Amazon Prime membership you can also borrow books from the Kindle Owners’ Lending Library which will give you a free book each month.

-You can even borrow my book for free! 🙂
+You can even borrow my travel book for free! 🙂

 Foursquare is a great resource while road tripping to find recommended restaurants or popular places nearby.